UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_01.md

 Notes: And we predict on unseen examples using the built model.

+If we scroll to right, we can compare the actual price of the house and the price our model predicted.

 ---

 ## Questions to ponder on

   - What are the inputs and outputs in the examples above?
-  - How are they different compared to traditional programs, for example, calculating factorial of a number?
+  - How are they different compared to traditional programs, for example, calculating the factorial of a number?
   - What and how are we exactly “learning” in the above examples?
 In the image classification example, does the model have a concept of cats, dogs, and cheetahs?